NicoloCavalli95horses/KMS-web-testing/content/01 Notes/drive-by download.md

 A drive-by install (or installation) is a similar event.
 It refers to installation rather than download (though sometimes the two terms are used interchangeably).

+## Mitigation techniques

+- **Internet Explorer** : the `X-Download-Options` HTTP header can be used to modify the user interface download dialog box, removing the open button (specifying a no-open value in the header).
+This prevents the user from opening malicious files that might run content directly on the domain (example, HTML files)  [[(Aditya Sood, Richard Enbody, et al., 2011)]]

 ---
 ## References
 - https://en.wikipedia.org/wiki/Drive-by_download